 Portfolio Turnover.
 The annualized portfolio turnover rate for the Fund is calculated by dividing the lesser of purchases or sales of portfolio securities for the reporting period by the monthly average value of the portfolio securities owned during the reporting period.
 The calculation excludes all securities whose maturities or expiration dates at the time of acquisition are one year or less.
 Portfolio turnover of the Fund may vary greatly from year to year as well as within a particular year, and may be affected by cash requirements for redemption of shares and by requirements that enable the Fund to receive favorable tax treatment.
 Portfolio turnover will not be a limiting factor in making Fund decisions, and the Fund may engage in short-term trading to achieve its investment objectives.
-The Fund's portfolio turnover rates for the fiscal years ended February 28, 2023, February 28, 2022, and February 28, 2021were 103%, 105%, and 212%, respectively..
+The Fund's portfolio turnover rates for the past three fiscal years ended February 28 or 29 were 80%, 103%, and 105%, respectively.